 Your willingness to challenge yourself is perhaps the most important prerequsite for the course.
 Security can be frustrating at times, but the rewards are great—in exchange for engaging with some difficult intellectual challenges, you’ll have the opportunity to gain concrete insights about systems and security and become a better computer scientist by the end of the course.

-We will have live lecture on Tuesdays and Thursdays @ 1pm - 2:20pm ET using Zoom.
-The information needed to access the lectures is available on the Piazza board.
+We will have live lecture on Tuesdays and Thursdays @ 1pm - 2:20pm ET in person at CIT 368.
+The lectures will be recorded and information for accessing the captured lectures will be posted on Edstem.

 Attendance Policy: Attending lectures synchronously and active class participation is highly encouraged, but not required.
 While lecture will be recorded, class participation will help the instructor better assess your understanding of the topics in determining the final grade.

-The instructor determines overall letter grades by taking into account the final numerical grade and, in borderline cases, class participation in both lecture and sections.
-If you can’t attend lectures, we recommend that you try to attend one of the sections each week (though section attendance is not required).
-In other words, not attending lecture and section won’t directly impact your grade, but you might get more out of lecture and section if you’re able to participate (and, if you’re at a letter grade boundary, class participation and attendance might positively impact your final letter grade at the instructor’s discretion).
+The instructor determines overall letter grades by taking into account the final numerical grade and, in borderline cases, class participation.
+In other words, not attending lecture won’t directly impact your grade, but you might get more out of lecture if you’re able to participate (and, if you’re at a letter grade boundary, class participation and attendance might positively impact your final letter grade at the instructor’s discretion).

 If you’re unable to attend lecture on a given date, you don’t need to notify us.
 (If you’ll routinely be unable to attend lecture—for instance, due to time zone constraints—email Bernardo briefly explaining why in the first two weeks of the course.)